-49 an inheritance before the Lord, in the holy city.
+- an inheritance before the Lord, in the holy city.
 Even the faithful who "die in the Lord" were promised an inheritance in Zion after the resurrection.
-Thus Zion is not only a blessing to mortals, but part of God's plan for his resurrected and exalted children.

-50 die at the age of man.
-This is not so much a specific number of years as meant to convey the concept that people in the Millennium will live to a good, old age, not threatened by disease, war, accident, or other challenges in our present world.

-51 changed in the twinkling of an eye.
-During the Millennium, people will not die in a painful, suffering way, but will be resurrected instantaneously, changed from mortal to immortal in a blink of the eye.

-52 for this cause preached the apostles.
+Thus, Zion is not only a blessing to mortals but part of God's plan for his resurrected and exalted children. - die at the age of man.
+This is not so much a specific number of years as meant to convey the concept that people in the Millennium will live to a good, old age, not threatened by disease, war, accident, or other challenges in our present world. - changed in the twinkling of an eye.
+During the Millennium, people will not die in a painful, suffering way, but will be resurrected instantaneously, changed from mortal to immortal in a blink of the eye. - for this cause preached the apostles.
 The doctrine of the resurrection was a bold and unknown one in the days of the early apostles, as it is for most of our world now.
-The promise of living again and never dying after we are raised from mortal death is one of great comfort to those who accept Christ and his doctrines.
+The promise of living again and never dying after we are raised from mortal death is one of great comfort to those who accept Christ and his doctrines. - speaking after the manner of the Lord, they are now nigh at hand.
+From the Lord's perspective, this is about to happen.
+To our mortal reckoning, it might feel a bit longer.
+But we can be assured that the promises will all be fulfilled. - 54 foolish virgins among the wise.
+See Matthew 25:1-13 for the parable of the ten virgins. - pluck out the wicked.
+Combining parables, the Lord also referenced the parable of the wheat and the tares in Matthew 13:24-43.